Fundamentals of RIS-Aided Localization in the Far-Field: Introduction

 \subsubsection{Bayesian FIM/EFIM for UE Position and Orientation}

 Through a bijective transformation, the FIM of UE position and orientation is obtained from the EFIM of the geometric channel parameters.
 When paths are separable, the FIM of the UE position and orientation is a sum of the FIM from each of the RIS paths.
 While any prior information about the UE appears as an additive term in the EFIM, the prior information about the RIS appears in a less simplistic manner.
-Finally through Monte-Carlo simulations, we study the effect of number of RISs and number of RIS elements on the localization performance as well as the consequence of having a set of RISs with perturbed positions/orientations.
+Finally, through Monte-Carlo simulations, we study the effect of the number of receive antennas, the number of RISs, and the number of RIS elements on the localization performance.